zerospeech/zerospeech2017/README.md

 ## Getting the hyper-training data

+* To have the password to download the data, you first have to register yourself by sending an email to : zerospeech2017@gmail.com

-* Dowload the whole challenge hyper-training dataset using the `download_data.sh` script, with the password "dataset" :
+* Dowload the whole challenge hyper-training dataset using the `download_data.sh` script :

         ./download_data.sh ./data